-Neuberg’s recent show Emma Neuberg: Memory of Colour took place Spring 2019 at The Forge, Craft Central UK, in East London.
-Curated by Helen Kemp, the Somerset House-based curator, the gallery presented an immense, site-specific installation of Drape measuring 68ft x 13ft x 6ft (21m x 4m x 2m) set alongside large pastels and oil paintings from 2014 – 19.
-Together the works radiated a brilliant, illuminating glow in the steely blue shades of the former Victorian ship-building yard.
+Neuberg’s most recent solo show, Emma Neuberg: Memory of Colour, took place at The Forge, Craft Central UK, in East London in 2019.
+Curated by Helen Kemp (Somerset House), the British charity presented an immense, site-specific installation of her most famous work to date, Drape, measuring 13 x 6 x 68 feet (4m x 2m x 21m) alongside pastel and oil paintings from 2014 – 19.
+Shown together for the first time, the works communicated a luminescent glow and statement of intent against oppression and denial in the steely blue shadows of a Victorian ship-builder’s yard.

 “Drapes is an immersive forest of twenty fabric folds patterned with brightly bold and textured foliage, bringing the outside world in.
 Totems to the natural world, this installation subtly breathes in the space as the geometric artworks softly flutter in the breeze and move the viewer’s eye from the artworks’ surface to their abstracted depths.”

-Neuberg enjoys several awards from TechTextil (Germany), Textile Institute (UK) and National Endowment for the Science Technology and Arts (UK) for her innovations with colour.
-Her studio features as the backdrop for the HBO/BBC series Civilizations (a remake of Kenneth Clarke’s BBC TV original) for its colour section presented by Philip Ball, author of Bright Earth: Art and the Invention of Colour.
-Since 2000, she has taught at University of the Arts London, the Royal College of Art and in the Digital Design Department at the V&A Museum, London, delivering bespoke courses that translate exhibits into contemporary artefacts through digital tools, archival resources and imagination.
+Neuberg enjoys several technical awards from TechTextil (Germany), Textile Institute (UK) and National Endowment for the Science Technology and Arts (UK) for her innovations with color and materials.
+Her London studio features as the backdrop for the HBO/BBC series Civilizations (a remake of Kenneth Clarke’s BBC TV original) for its color section presented by Philip Ball, author of the seminal Bright Earth: Art and the Invention of Color.